-Although Windows 10 already includes the ability to use biometric authentication to use your device without a password, starting with the 20H1 update, Microsoft is going a step further to improve security adding a new feature to go completely passwordless on a device.
+Although Windows 10 already includes the ability to use biometric authentication to use your device without a password, starting with version 2004, Microsoft is going a step further to improve security adding a new feature to go completely passwordless on a device.

-The feature is known as “Make your device passwordless,” and when is enabled, it will switch all the Microsoft accounts configured on you computer to the Windows Hello modern authentication.
+The feature is known as “MRequire Windows Hello sign-in for Microsoft account,” and when is enabled, it will switch all the Microsoft accounts configured on you computer to the Windows Hello modern authentication.

-How to make your device passwordless on Windows 10
+How to remove password authentication on Windows 10

 Open Settings on Windows 10.